Record early U.S. turnout with 3 weeks to go: Georgians, Texans line up to vote | Politics

 Texans on Tuesday joined a wave of Americans casting ballots at a record-setting pace, jamming early-voting polling places ahead of a Nov.
 3 election showdown between Republican President Donald Trump and Democratic rival Joe Biden.
-Long lines of voters snaked out the doors and down the sidewalks at polling places around big cities such as Houston and Dallas, social media videos showed.
+Long lines of voters snaked out the doors and down the sidewalks at polling places in cities around the state, social media videos showed, with some people showing up long before the doors opened to claim a spot.

 Trump won Georgia by 5 percentage points in 2016 and Texas by 9 points, but opinion polls show Biden running close in Georgia and slightly trailing Trump in Texas.
 RECORD EARLY TURNOUT

-In Georgia, more than 128,000 people cast ballots during the first day of in-person early voting, breaking the previous record just shy of 91,000 votes in 2016, according to the secretary of state's office.
-Nearly 1.6 million absentee ballots have been requested in the state, with more than 473,000 returned and accepted.
-In 2016, the total number of absentee votes was fewer than 208,000.
+In Georgia, more than 128,000 people cast ballots during Monday's first day of in-person early voting, breaking the previous record of nearly 91,000 votes in 2016, according to the secretary of state's office.
+Almost 1.6 million absentee ballots have been requested in the state, with more than 473,000 returned and accepted.
+In 2016, the total number of absentee votes in Georgia was fewer than 208,000.

-In Georgia, the delays were exacerbated by breakdowns including a software problem in voting machines and glitches with the computers used to check in voters.
-At State Farm Arena, a downtown Atlanta basketball arena used for early voting for the first time, there was a software problem in 300 voting machines that delayed voting for almost an hour.

-Rick Carter, 63, a computer contractor in Atlanta, brought a folding chair for his wife Vera Carter while the couple waited.
-He said they considered voting by absentee ballot but were spooked by a concern the postmaster general, a Trump ally, was trying to sabotage mail-in voting to help the president.
-"With everything going on with the Post Office, we weren't sure our ballots could get there on time," he said.
-"This feels like the safest bet."
+"Georgia is seeing record turnout for early voting because of excitement and enthusiasm of the upcoming election," said Walter Jones, a spokesman for the Georgia Secretary of State, adding that "long lines are to be expected."
+In Texas, election officials in Harris County, which includes Houston and is the state's most populous county, said by mid-afternoon on Tuesday that the first-day turnout had set a new record of 68,000 votes with about five hours to go until polls closed.

-In Virginia, where early voting has been underway for three weeks, a fiber cut caused the state's voter registration system to crash on Tuesday, the last day to register to vote before Election Day.
-The Virginia Department of Elections said technicians were working to restore the service as quickly as possible.
+In Virginia, where early voting has been under way for three weeks, a cut cable caused the state's voter registration system to crash on Tuesday, the last day to register to vote before Election Day.
+The Virginia Department of Elections said the site was restored at mid-afternoon.

 - READ MORE ON: